CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

 DDP(Data Diffusion Platform)
 ----------------------------
 The DDP is used to send data to CSUM external partners.
 This data can be mission data or other types of data that needs to shared.
-We have also devloped a part for the ROBUSTA 3A mission and the HAM Radio messaging system.
+We have also developed a part for the ROBUSTA 3A mission and the HAM Radio messaging system.
 With this, users will be able to create their encrypted :ref:`HAM radio packets <HAMP>` to send them or decrypt their received :ref:`HAM radio packets <HAMP>` to read the message they contain.
 A general view of the DDP can be seen in the image below.